bussidn/PrgrammersAreTheWorstReaders/README.md

 But if learning is just a phase and after that, we are able to read each other, there should be no issue right ?
 If so, why is it always so difficult to decypher another one's intention in the code ?

-=> Because the bias here is thinking that our programming languages, so expression may they be, are *actually* languages.
+=> Because the bias here is thinking that our programming languages, so expressive may they be, are *actually* languages.

 ### we still don't manage to communicate intent

+The reasons why we
 Our languages only possess a few *key words*.
+All the vocabulary, verbs, basically all taht matters to understand the purpose is business dependend.
+If the most basic grammer stay the same, we have to express totally different things with the same 20 words.

-All tha vocabulary is business dependend, all the grammar is reinvented with every project, and the way to use that language is pretty much *personnal*.
+with every project, and the way to use that language is pretty much *personnal*.

 ## Craft tools